 In vulnerable and crisis-prone economies, markets are not simply arenas of economic exchange.
-Research has abundantly shown how political and military powers restrict business opportunities and the flow of goods and services in order to favour some groups over others, with the final aim of gaining, maintaining, and/or strengthening their position of power (e.g. Levine, 2017; Flachaire et al., 2014; Easterly and Levine, 2003; Acemoglu et al., 2002; Easterly, 2001).
+Research has abundantly shown how political and military powers restrict business opportunities and the flow of goods and services to favor some groups over others, with the final aim of gaining, maintaining, and/or strengthening their position of power (e.g., Acemoglu et al., 2002; Easterly, 2001; Easterly & Levine, 2003; Flachaire et al., 2014; Levine, 2017).
 This reaches its worst expression in war economies.
 Having said that, case studies have shown how the governance and moral economy of markets are far from straightforward and require a more in-depth sociological and anthropological understanding (Levine, 2017).
-For instance, various accounts report that despite deliberate and continued attacks on traders that raised the costs of moving food, looting was rather limited and trade never stopped completely (e.g. Mosel et al., 2015; Barbelet and Diallo Goita, 2015).
+For instance, various accounts report that despite deliberate and continued attacks on traders that raised the costs of moving food, looting was rather limited and trade never stopped completely (e.g., Barbelet & Diallo Goita, 2015; Mosel & Henderson, 2015).

-2.2 The case of Darfur
+2.2 | The case of Darfur

 Darfur provides an excellent opportunity to study market resilience during crises.
-It is a vast region that is generally resource-poor, remote and rather disconnected from the main economic and political centres, both in Sudan and abroad, with fragile social and physical infrastructure.
+It is a vast region that is generally resource-poor, remote, and rather disconnected from the main economic and political centers, both in Sudan and abroad, with fragile social and physical infrastructure.
 Institutional capacity and overall governance at all levels are weak, and are both the source and the outcome of protracted periods of instability.
-Nonetheless, Eldredge and Rydjeski, (1988) concluded that markets are the major and most effective response mechanisms to food crises in Darfur, and in general in the semi-arid areas of Sudan, where people are permanently at risk of food shortages and crises.3
+Nonetheless, Eldredge and Rydjeski (1988) concluded that markets are the major and most effective response mechanisms to food crises in Darfur, and in general in the semi-arid areas of Sudan, where people are permanently at risk of food shortages and crises.

 Darfur occupies a vast, sparsely populated territory in western Sudan where seasonal weather impacts on livelihoods.
 Except for land near the wadis that permits intensive cultivation, the environment is best suited for extensive farming and herding.
 Sedentary agro-pastoralists grow rainfed millet, sorghum, groundnuts and sesame.
-Yields are relatively low, reflecting unreliable rainfall, poor soils and low-input agriculture.
-Semi-nomadic and nomadic pastoralists are involved at different degree with seasonal migrations, following the northward advance of the rains and returning when the rains retreat southwards 2-3 months later.
-For agro-pastoralists, the hungry season occurs during the rainy season when labour requirements are highest but consumption is the lowest.
+Yields are relatively low, reflecting unreliable rainfall, poor soils, and low-input agriculture.
+Semi-nomadic and nomadic pastoralists are involved at different degrees with seasonal migrations, following the northward advance of the rains and returning when the rains retreat southward 2-3 months later.
+For agro-pastoralists, the hungry season occurs during the rainy season when labor requirements are highest but consumption is the lowest.
 For pastoralist groups, the hungry season comes in the last months of the dry season between March and June when few animals provide milk and food consumption is limited to market purchases and wild foods (Hamid et al., 2005).